"Tosca" Pendant Watch

 Exclusive to the Metropolitan Opera, our elegant pendant watch celebrates Giacomo Puccini’s venerated opera, Tosca.

-Inspired by an antique piece, it is gold plated with a scratch-resistant surface, measures approximately 1 ½ inches in diameter and drops from a 27 inch long, open link, gold chain with clasp.
+Inspired by an antique piece, it is ION gold plated with a scratch-resistant surface, measures approximately 1 ½ inches in diameter and drops from a 27 inch long, open link, gold chain with clasp.
 High-precision Japanese movement ensures accuracy and reliability.
 Created to be lightweight and comfortable to wear.

 In 1900, famed Milanese publishing company, Edizioni Ricordi, designed a stunning poster announcing Tosca’s world premiere.
 A reproduction of that vintage lithograph is depicted on the face of this striking pendant.